 Note: All bookings must be secured with an authorized T# for advanced payment eligibility.

-The travel office meets regularly with the preferred travel agencies to ensure they are providing the university with the best level of service.
+The travel office meets regularly with the contracted travel agencies to ensure they are providing the university with the best level of service.
 We encourage any traveler or administrator to provide feedback regarding their experiences.